Skip to main content

 Do policy changes apply to existing time cards?

-No. Changes to Time Policy settings apply to time cards created after the change is saved.
+No. Changes apply to time cards created after the change is saved.
 Existing time cards follow the rules that were active when they were created.

 Can I have more than one Time Policy?

 Yes.
-Create multiple policies for different employee groups — for example, separate policies for field crews and office staff, or for employees in different states.
-Assign each employee to the relevant policy.
+Create multiple policies for different employee groups — for example, separate policies for union crews and salaried staff, or for employees in different states.
+Each employee must be assigned to at least one policy.

 Simple entries require only total hours worked.
-Detailed entries require supervisors to enter a start time and end time for each employee.
-Detailed entries support more accurate overtime calculations and are recommended for most use cases.
+Detailed entries require start and end times.
+Detailed is recommended for more accurate overtime calculations.

 Can I override a policy for a specific project?

 Yes.
-Project-level exceptions let you assign a different Time Policy to a specific project, overriding the employee's default policy for that project only.
-See Enabling and Managing Project Level Time Policy Exceptions.
+Project-level exceptions let you apply a different Time Policy to a specific project, overriding the employee's default policy for that project only.
+See Enabling and Managing Project-Level Time Policy Exceptions.

-What happens if an employee isn't assigned to a policy?
+What if an employee isn't assigned to a policy?

 All employees must be assigned to at least one policy.
-If only one policy exists, all employees are assigned to it automatically.
-If you add a second policy, manually assign employees to the correct one.
+If only one policy exists, all employees are assigned automatically.
+If you create additional policies, manually assign employees to the correct one.

 Technical Specifications